nisarg256/UR10-reach-demo/README.md

 - **Workspace Analysis**: Maps out reachable points on the wall for both configurations
 - **Spiral Search Pattern**: Analyzes points starting from the center and moving outward for efficiency

-Key parameters that can be configured:
+Key parameters that can be configured (via `simulation_params.yaml`):
 - `y_range` and `z_range`: Define the area on the wall to analyze
 - `resolution`: Controls the density of points checked
-- Perpendicularity threshold: Currently set to allow ~20 degrees of deviation
+- `perp_angle_threshold`: Controls strictness of perpendicularity (lower values = stricter)
+- `ik_tolerance`: Tolerance for IK solutions

 ### Trajectory Generation (`src/trajectory/s_pattern.py`)

 The `generate_s_pattern` function generates S-shaped trajectories through the reachable workspace:
-- Creates horizontal passes at different heights
+- Creates horizontal passes at different heights (configurable number)
 - Alternates left-to-right and right-to-left for efficient coverage
 - Produces a sequence of points and joint configurations for smooth motion
+- Uses interpolation between grid points for smoother trajectories
+- Point spacing is configurable for varying density of path points

 ### Visualization (`src/visualization/render.py`)